cardano-scaling/alba/docs/intro.md

-- ALBA is a system which allows a prover to _quickly and succinctly_ convince a verifier of their knowledge regarding a large number of _valid elements_, even when presenting only a _subset_.
+- Assume that, a prover, who has a large collection of data, wants to convince a verifier that their set contains at least a minimum number of items that satisfy a specific condition, known as a predicate, even if the prover only shares a portion of it.
-- It approximates a lower bound on the prover's knowledge which permits a gap between
+- The Approximate Lower Bound Argument (ALBA) protocol is a new cryptographic primitive that solves this problem efficiently.
-    - what the prover actually knows and
-    - what the verifier is convinced they know.
+- The protocol makes use of a small gap between the size of what the prover actually has and the threshold the verifier knows they have.
-- This approach enables efficient proofs, with nearly optimal proof sizes in both _non-interactive_ and _distributed_ settings.
-- Key applications:
-    - Large-scale decentralized signatures,
-    - Universal composability in general-purpose succinct proof systems.
-- Particularly, it provides communication efficiency in decentralized or blockchain contexts where multiple provers share evidence.
+- .
+This gap makes ALBA very efficient, as it reduces the data the prover needs to share, enabling compact and efficient proofs.
+- ALBA also supports weighted items, where each item has an assigned importance or weight.
+This allows the prover to demonstrate that the total weight of their set meets a required threshold, rather than simply the count of items.
+- ALBA supports scalable and efficient proof mechanisms in decentralized systems, i.e., voting schemes.

 ## Overview
 - **The protocol**